Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Introduction

 \section{Introduction}

-Replacing traditional fossil energy sources with renewable ones is fundamental for sustainable development of energy systems \citep{Lund2007}.
-Yet this transition on the generation side leads to significant changes in both the structure and dynamics of power systems.
-One important difference is that, in contrast to conventional generators, most renewable generators (such as photovoltaic units and fuel cells), and storage units (such as batteries and ultra-capacitors), have direct current (DC) characteristics \citep{ATElsayed2015,JJJusto2013}.
-Furthermore, they are often connected at low or medium voltage levels and termed distributed generators (DGs) \citep{ATElsayed2015}.

-As an effective and reliable integration of DGs, DC microgrids have been attracting increasing attention in both power and control communities in recent years \citep{nahata2020,Persis2018power,zhao2015distributed,Che2014DCeconomic,dragivcevic2015dc,Liuxk2023auto_stabilityDCMG}.
-In DC microgrids, two common control objectives are current sharing and voltage regulation \citep{dragivcevic2015dc}.
-The former addresses the problem of sharing the total load current among DGs in proportion to their current ratings.
-The latter aims to regulate each bus voltage to the rated value of the system.
-However, there exists a conflict between current sharing and voltage regulation since current sharing depends on voltage deviations between neighboring buses \citep{Handong2022auto,HanR2019}.
-Consequently, most existing control methods prioritize current sharing over voltage regulation, and often achieve voltage balancing instead that fixes the steady-state average or weighted-average voltage over all buses at a rated value \citep{nahata2020consensus,Trip2019average,cucuzzella2018robust,shafiee2014DCmicrogrid,Tucci2018,NasirianFL2015-TPE}.
-But these works do not consider bus voltage deviation from the rated value, and tend to destabilize the voltage balance during the plug-and-play of DGs.
+Distributed control of DC microgrids has received extensive attention in both control and power communities \citep{Persis2018power,Che2014DCeconomic,dragivcevic2015dc,Liuxk2023auto_stabilityDCMG}.
+Two common objectives for DC microgrids are current sharing and voltage regulation \citep{dragivcevic2015dc}.
+The former addresses the problem of sharing the total load current among distributed generators (DGs) in proportion to their current ratings, and the latter aims to regulate each bus voltage to its rated value.
+However, there exists a conflict between current sharing and voltage regulation \citep{Handong2022auto,HanR2019}.
+Most existing control methods prioritize current sharing over voltage regulation, and can only achieve voltage balancing that regulates the steady-state average or weighted-average voltage over all buses at a rated value \citep{nahata2020consensus,Trip2019average,cucuzzella2018robust,shafiee2014DCmicrogrid,Tucci2018,Liuzj2024TPS}.

-For normal operation of loads, voltage deviations of buses from the rated value should be kept within a reasonable range depending on the requirements of loads.
-In general, admissible maximum voltage deviation (AMVD) is set to about $5\%$ of the rated voltage \citep{Prabhakaran2018TPE_nonlineardroop,NasirianFL2015-TPE}.
-Even though accurate current sharing and voltage balancing are achieved, some loads may work abnormally or even be damaged when some voltage deviations exceed AMVD.
-To avoid this situation, bus voltage deviations should be strictly restricted within AMVD, especially for those voltage-sensitive loads.
+For normal operation of loads, voltage deviations of buses from the rated value should be kept within an admissible range, \hdbai{e.g.,} $5\%$ of the rated voltage \citep{Prabhakaran2018TPE_nonlineardroop,NasirianFL2015-TPE}.
+Even though accurate current sharing and voltage balancing are achieved, voltage deviations exceeding admissible ranges may cause abnormal operation or damage to certain loads.
+Thus, bus voltage deviations should be strictly restricted, especially for voltage-sensitive loads.